 Admission is open to students with limited English proficiency.
 In order to eliminate barriers, the district assesses each student's ability to participate and benefit through placement testing and counseling.
 Based on assessments, services or referrals are provided to help prepare students for successful participation.

-Questions, complaints, or requests for additional information regarding discrimination or harassment may be sent to Shirley Baker, Executive Director/Equity Coordinator/ Human resources and Employee Support Services @ 850-767-4100 (bakersy@bay.k12.fl.us)
+Questions, complaints, or requests for additional information regarding discrimination or harassment may be sent to Holly Buchanan Executive Director Human resources and Employee Support Services @ 850-767-4100 (buchahd@bay.k12.fl.us)